jsr6720/jsr6720.github.io/_posts/2016-06-14-the-tipping-point.md

 ## My Review 3/5

-A better book than the similar [Freakonomics](https://www.goodreads.com/book/show/1202) or how do great changes in society follow a viral model of spreading and disbursement.<br/><br/>Social epidemics spread by connectors, mavens, and salespersons.
+A better book than the similar [Freakonomics](https://www.goodreads.com/book/show/1202) or how do great changes in society follow a viral model of spreading and disbursement.

+Social epidemics spread by connectors, mavens, and salespersons.
 This web of people is how information goes from niche to mainstream.
 Solid book.
+Good examples.

-Good examples.<br/><br/>Super connectors - many connections to a world over.
-Think barber, or postman<br/>Mavens - collect specific information.
-Think the guy who always seems to know the latest restaurant opening<br/>Salesperson - sell new ideas to people<br/><br/>The law of the few (80/20 rule).
+Super connectors - many connections to a world over.
+Think barber, or postman

+Mavens - collect specific information.
+Think the guy who always seems to know the latest restaurant opening

+Salesperson - sell new ideas to people

+The law of the few (80/20 rule).
 Stickiness factor, something has to 'stick' for it to cause change.
 Power of context shows that humans are much more influenced by contex than by self autonomy

 ### Date Read
 2016/06/14